tomaszjastrzebski87/HelloVistulaGroup1/Spring/README.md

 ![Opening](project-java-spring-tjastrz/images/opening.png)

 4. IDE should load all required files then.
-After entering code as written below project may be run.
-We can also see warning about not finding templates, but it will be changed in next steps:
+Project is ready to run.
+After running a warning about not finding templates is seen, but it will be changed in next steps:

 ![Initial](project-java-spring-tjastrz/images/initial.png)